24-Hour Reception Services+30 22890 24802

 Elia is one of the longest and most popular beaches of Mykonos, with many umbrellas, sun beds and beach bars on the coastline, offering water sport activities and nudist areas.
 It is located 11 km south east of Mykonos Town (Hora).

 A virgin beauty and very quiet cove between the popular beaches of Elia and Super Paradise, beach with many nudists, located 10 km south east of Hora.

 One of the most famous beaches on Mykonos, Paraga seems like two beaches, the southern side which is calm and the northern side which is fully organized.
 It is situated 6 km south of Mykonos Town (Hora).

-Agia Anna is a small and calm beach with no sunbeds, within a walking distance from the well-known Paraga beach, ideally located for getting out of Paraga Beach crowd.
+Agia Anna is a small and calm beach with no sunbeds, within a walking distance from the well-known Paraga beach, ideally located for getting out of the Paraga Beach crowd.
 Its location is 6 km south east of Mykonos Town (Hora).

 Psarrou is a well-organized beach on the southern side of Mykonos, which attracts many celebrities from Greece and abroad.
 Various water sport activities such as scuba diving, etc. are available.
 It is located 5 km south of Mykonos Town (Hora).

-Platis Gialos is very popular and well-organized beach at the island of Mykonos, 5 km south of Mykonos Town (Hora).
+Platis Gialos is a very popular and well-organized beach at the island of Mykonos, 5 km south of Mykonos Town (Hora).
 This sandy beach is very long with a lot of hotels and restaurants across its coastline.
 It is usually preferred by families and couples.

 Agios Ioannis is one of the calmest and most beautiful sandy beaches in Mykonos, with an amazing view towards Delos Island.
 The beach’s location is 5 km south west of Mykonos Town (Hora).